shinenelson/CodeBlog/_posts/2020-06-14-swap-status.md

 I have different methods to clean up my physical memory and make space for the system to run smoothly ( other than just closing application windows ).
-However, the drawback of swap memory is that while there is some logic in the Linux kernel to eventually _[swap in]_ those pages from the disk back to RAM, in my experience, it has never written whatever it has, back to physical memory; even if the physical memory has
+However, the drawback of swap memory is that, while there is some logic in the Linux kernel to eventually _[swap in]_ those pages from the disk back to RAM, in my experience, it has never written whatever it has, back to physical memory; even if the physical memory has